Village of the Giants: Music

 The film's instrumental theme song, by composer and arranger Jack Nitzsche, was originally released as "The Last Race" on Reprise Records, months before the movie appeared, and which would later be used as the main title music for Death Proof, Quentin Tarantino's portion of the film Grindhouse, in 2007.

 The Beau Brummels, singers Freddy Cannon and Mike Clifford all make appearances.
 Cannon enjoyed a string of hits during the 1960s, including "Palisades Park" and "Tallahassee Lassie", and performs "Little Bitty Corrine" in his signature style (wearing a cardigan sweater in the summertime), while Mike Clifford (veteran of The Ed Sullivan Show, and later an actor) croons the movie's obligatory slow song, "Marianne".
 Clifford is also credited with another song, "Nothing Can Stand in My Way", but this does not appear in the film.
 There was no official soundtrack release for this movie.

 Production notes

 Director

 The film's director, Bert I. Gordon, was involved with many size-themed movies in his career (perhaps coincidentally, his initials are "BIG").
 Besides Village, these include King Dinosaur (1955), Beginning of the End (1957), The Cyclops (1957), The Amazing Colossal Man (1957), Attack of the Puppet People (1958), War of the Colossal Beast (1958), Earth vs. the Spider (1958), and The Food of the Gods (1976).

 The film was made by Gordon's newly formed Berkeley Productions.
 It was to be the first of a three-year 12-picture deal between Berkeley and Joseph E. Levine's Embassy Productions.
 Some of these were to be for TV, others for theaters.
-The next two planned films were titled The Creatures of Dr. Freak and Horror House, but neither of these were made.
+The next two planned films were titled The Creatures of Dr. Freak and Horror House, but neither of these was made.